Reward-Respecting Subtasks for Model-Based Reinforcement Learning: Option learning

 \begin{tabbing} ~~~~~~\=~~~~~~~\=~~~~\=\kill ~~~~~~\textbf{Procedure} \UWT\!\!$\bigl(\w, \e, {\nabla}, \alpha\delta, \rho, \gamma\lambda(1\!-\!\beta)\bigr)$:\+\+\\ $\e \gets \rho (\e + {\nabla})$\\ $\w \gets \w + \alpha\delta\e$\\ $\e \gets \gamma\lambda(1\!-\!\beta)\e$ \end{tabbing}

 The first two arguments to \UWT are a weight vector and an eligibility-trace vector.
 These arguments are both inputs and outputs; the same pair are expected to be provided together on every time step.
 The weight vector is the ultimate result of learning.
 The eligibility trace is a short-term memory that helps with credit assignment.
 The third argument is usually a gradient vector with respect to the weight vector.
 The fourth and sixth arguments to \UWT are scalars---the names of the formal arguments are just suggestive of their use.
 Finally, the fifth argument is a scalar importance-sampling ratio used in off-policy learning (for on-policy learning it should be one).
+Notice we do not use \UWT in a prescriptive way; nothing prevents us from using more efficient learning algorithms in each step of the STOMP progression.
+We use \UWT here to compactly describe the learning algorithms used in each step of the STOMP progression while also highlighting how similar they are.